auth0/nextjs-auth0/EXAMPLES.md

 However, there are various reasons why you might want to create and manage an instance of the SDK yourself:

 - You may want to create your own instance for testing
-- You may not want to use environment variables for the configuration of secrets (eg using CredStash or AWS's Key Management Service)
+- You may not want to use environment variables for the configuration of secrets (for example, to use CredStash or AWS's Key Management Service)
 - You may be using a [custom session store](#use-a-custom-session-store) and need to provide the configuration as code.

 In this case you can use the [initAuth0](https://auth0.github.io/nextjs-auth0/modules/instance.html) method to create an instance.